 So all those people telling you that culture matters – they’re right (in fact read this blog and you’ll probably agree with us that it’s the most important thing to get right), but before you act on anyone’s advice, ask them what do they mean by company culture?

 At this point, the people who don’t know what they’re talking about will substitute your question for one they find easier to answer.
 Instead of telling you what culture is, they’ll give you examples of cultures they admire.
 Or they’ll give you factors they think are important: they’ll tell you it’s all about leadership; or values; or that it all boils down to ‘what you reward and recognise’ or that recruitment’s the one thing you have to get right.

 All these things may be components of a great culture, but they’re not culture.
-And following this sort of advice risks building a company that turns out to be really clunky and difficult to work in <link to what does a great culture look like>.
+And following this sort of advice risks building a company that turns out to be really clunky and difficult to work in.

 So before you do anything to improve or develop your culture, start with a really clear understanding of what it is.

 At The Pioneers we follow a definition of organisational culture taken from Edgar Schein: